renovate-bot/Nate-Mina-_-Nate-Mina/README.md

 - 👋 Hi, I’m @purecomp
 - 👀 I’m interested in ...
 Building Computers
 - 🌱 I’m currently learning ...
-Java script among many other things
+Java script, C# among many other things
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...